-The following is a transcript of a phone interview I conducted with Jerry Chu on March 7, 2005.
+The following is a transcript of a phone interview I conducted with Jerry Chu.
 Jerry works as the marketing manager for Bandai Entertainment, Inc. (herein referred to as 'BEI').
 Please note that the comments and views expressed by Jerry in this interview do not reflect the official positions or opinions of BEI.

 Chris: The year 2004 saw a number of Gundam releases, including Zeta Gundam, Gundam SEED, Gundam F91 and SD Gundam Force.
 Can you give us any indication on what to expect on the Gundam front in 2005?

 Jerry: Right now the focus is still on the Gundam SEED series on Cartoon Network and the final volume of the DVD release will be out soon.
 We also have on tap the release of the Gundam SEED movies [Ed- Special Edition compilation specials] which will be released on DVD in the summertime, similar to the original series movies.
 There will be additional never-before-seen animation with both scenes and mecha, totaling more than 20 min.
 I believe we have also finally received the SEED epilogue from Sunrise and will be releasing that with the movies.
 And yes, production will begin soon on Gundam SEED DESTINY.
 That means it’s licensed.